-This session performs the following steps:
+The example session above performs the following steps:

 - Build a wheel from the local package. - Install the wheel as well as the pytest package. - Invoke pytest to run the test suite against the installation.

 Consider what would happen in this session if we had imported @session from nox instead of nox_poetry: